I know your deeds. See, I have placed before you an open door that no one can shut. (Rev 3:8)

 Even when shut down and the door appeared to be closed, the Apostle Paul knew that the advancement of the Gospel was larger than his own ministry.

-By faith, start declaring the perspective of Heaven over your life and the situation.
+When you are facing a closed door, by faith, start declaring the perspective of Heaven over your life and the situation.
 Believe that God is ‘working all things together for good.’
 (Rom 8:28)

 3. Ask Questions about the Closed door